sam-goodwin/packyak/README.md

 # Naming Options

 - Smelt is available on Pip
-- Refinery is not available on NPM or Pip
+- Yakka is not available on NPM or Pip
 - I maybe have access to alchemy on NPM but it's taken on PIP